 The savings that can be generated are significant but require the borrower to take ownership.
 This strategy may be complicated since considerable changes have occurred at the DOE and the loan servicers.
 PayForED has a list of advisors trained in this procedure and process.

 Do not look at the deadline date and think there is plenty of time.
-The current electronic consolidation and IDR method selection process is halted.
-These delays may make the processing time even longer than the typical 5 – 7 months.
+Due to the SAVE halt, the current electronic consolidation and IDR method selection process is changing.
+These delays may make the processing time longer than the typical 5 – 7 months.